 And though they still do a lot of their own sewing, they have begun to outsource some of their production to keep up with demand.

-"We employ a small number of sewers based in Toronto now," Michelle tells me.
+"We employ a small number of sewers based in Toronto now," Michelle says.
 "It took us a while to find a Canadian manufacturer who could compliment our brand and offer the level of quality we pride ourselves on, but we finally found them."

 It's important to Blondie Apparel that all of their items are made here in Canada.